-I regularly present book talks in Westerville School second to fifth grade classrooms.
+I present multiple book talks a month to Westerville City School students in grades 2-6.
 At each book talk, I talk about library services, upcoming programs, and 6-8 books appropriate for the age I am visiting.
-I present to 20-100 students at a time depending on the elementary school.
+I present to 20-100 students at a time depending on the school.

-I use a PowerPoint to show images to advertise library programs and the covers of the books I am discussing, particularly when presenting to large groups of students.
+I use a PowerPoint to show images to advertise library programs and to help students see the covers and illustrations of the books I am discussing, particularly when presenting to large groups of students.
 The PowerPoint allows all students in the room to see the book covers and layouts of images in visual texts.
 I never read from the PowerPoints or distract students with extra text, but use these to enhance my presentation and to better keep the attention of all students.

-After each presentation, each student receives a sheet showcasing the books, programs, and services I discussed.
+After a book talk, each student receives a bookmark showcasing the books, programs, and services I discussed.

-In addition to providing the students with a take-home sheet, I have also created a handout for teachers, explaining the services we offer just for educators.
+In addition to providing the students with a bookmark, I also give teachers a handout just for them, explaining the services we offer for educators.